morgen-peschke/trans-factsheet/README.md

   detransitioned temporarily.
-    * The reasons stated by patients for their regret or detransition included: social factors, reporting physical complications, and changing their mind about their gender identity and identifying as their gender assigned at birth, which shows that of that minority, alot were not due to releasing they are not trans
+    * The reasons stated by patients for their regret or detransition included: social factors, reporting physical complications, and changing their mind about their gender identity and identifying as their gender assigned at birth, which shows that of that minority, alot were not due to releasing they are not trans.
 * [A transgender mental health survey in the UK](https://www.gires.org.uk/wp-content/uploads/2014/08/trans_mh_study.pdf) (pg 66-67) found in terms of social changes that they had made in relation to being trans or transitioning, **only 9% had significant regrets.
 In regard to the physical changes of being trans, only 2% having major regrets**.
-Remember that regrets =/= detransition though
+Remember that regrets =/= detransition though.
 * [A massive survey of trans people in the United States](https://transequality.org/sites/default/files/docs/usts/USTS-Full-Report-Dec17.pdf)
   (pg 111) found that even including people who only temporarily detransition either socially or medical (or both), only 8% of respondents reported having detransitioned at some point.